plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 the resulting bundle unless (1) they become themselves published modules or (2) are exposed on the core export (e.g. `plotlyCore` in the above example).

 Both (1) and (2) have drawbacks.
-Publishing internal modules would result extra maintenance work while exposing more methods on the core export would result in greater library footprint.
+Publishing internal modules would result in extra maintenance work while exposing more methods on the core export would result in greater library footprint.